-Y'all I love jalapeno poppers!
+Y'all I love baked jalapeno poppers!

 But listen, I can't just leave them plain Jane - I need to elevate them with a little Southern flair!
+A little extra because why the heck not.

 We have salty and sweet - heat and cool - crunchy and soft ... like literally hitting all of the taste buds in one bite.
 Let me show you how I like to assemble these so you can wow your guests the next time game day rolls around!